Income distribution statistics

 At-risk-of-poverty rate and threshold

-The at-risk-of-poverty threshold (also shown in Figure 1) is set at 60 % of the national median equivalised disposable income.
+The at-risk-of-poverty threshold (also shown in Figure 1) is set at 60 % of national median equivalised disposable income.
 It is often expressed in purchasing power standards (PPS) in order to take account of the differences in the cost of living across countries.
-This threshold varied considerably in 2010 across the EU Member States from PPS 2 122 in Romania and PPS 3 528 in Bulgaria to a level between PPS 11 000 and PPS 12 000 in the Netherlands, Cyprus and Austria, before peaking in Luxembourg at PPS 16 049; the poverty threshold was also relatively high in Norway and Switzerland (exceeding PPS 13 000 in both of these countries).
+This threshold varied considerably among the EU Member States in 2012 from PPS 2 161 in Romania, PPS 3 476 in Bulgaria and PPS 3 603 in Latvia to a level between PPS 11 196 and PPS 12 300 in Denmark, France, Germany, the Netherlands, Cyprus, Sweden and Austria, before peaking in Luxembourg at PPS 15 996; the poverty threshold was also relatively high in Norway and Switzerland (exceeding PPS 14 500 in both of these countries).

-The differences in poverty rates were more notable when the population was classified according to activity status (see Table 2).
-The unemployed are a particularly vulnerable group: almost half (45.0 %) of unemployed persons in the EU-27 were at-risk-of-poverty in 2010, with by far the highest rates in Germany (70.3 %) and Lithuania (55.6 %), while four other Member States (Bulgaria, Latvia, the United Kingdom and Estonia) reported that slightly less than half of the unemployed were at-risk-of-poverty in 2010.
-About one in seven of all retired persons in the EU-27 (13.9 %) were at-risk-of-poverty in 2010; rates were much higher in Cyprus (41.1 %) and Bulgaria (30.0 %).
-Those in employment were far less likely to be at-risk-of-poverty (an average of 8.4 % across the whole of the EU-27), although there were relatively high proportions of employed persons at risk-of-poverty in Romania (17.2 %) and Greece (13.8 %), while Spain, Lithuania, Poland and Luxembourg each reported that in excess of one in ten of their respective workforces was at-risk-of-poverty in 2010.
+The differences in poverty rates were wider when the population was classified according to activity status (see Table 2).
+The unemployed are a particularly vulnerable group: almost half (46.9 %) of all unemployed persons in the EU-28 were at-risk-of-poverty in 2012, with by far the highest rate in Germany (69.3 %), while six other Member States (Luxembourg, Romania, the United Kingdom and the three Baltic Member States) reported that slightly more than half of the unemployed were at-risk-of-poverty in 2012.
+Almost one in seven (13.1 %) retired persons in the EU-28 were at-risk-of-poverty in 2012; rates that were at least twice as high as the EU-28 average were recorded in Cyprus (29.0 %) and Bulgaria (26.2 %).
+Those in employment were far less likely to be at-risk-of-poverty (an average of 9.2 % across the whole of the EU-28).
+There were relatively high proportions of employed persons at-risk-of-poverty in Romania (19.1 %) and to a lesser extent in Greece (15.1 %) and Spain (12.3 %), while Italy, Poland and Luxembourg each reported that in excess of 1 in 10 members of their respective workforces were at-risk-of-poverty in 2012.

 Social protection measures can be used as a means for reducing poverty and social exclusion.
 This may be achieved, for example, through the distribution of benefits.
 One way of evaluating the success of social protection measures is to compare at-risk-of-poverty indicators before and after social transfers (see Figure 2).
-In 2010, social transfers reduced the at-risk-of-poverty rate among the population of the EU-27 from 25.9 % before transfers to 16.4 % after transfers, thereby lifting almost 37 % of persons that would otherwise be at-risk-of-poverty above the poverty threshold.
-In relative terms, the impact of social benefits was lowest in Greece, Italy, Romania and Bulgaria.
-By contrast, at least half of all persons who were at-risk-of poverty in Ireland, Hungary, Denmark, Sweden, Finland, the Netherlands, the Czech Republic and Luxembourg moved above the threshold as a result of social transfers; this was also the case in Norway and Iceland.
+In 2012, social transfers reduced the at-risk-of-poverty rate among the population of the EU-28 from 25.9 % before transfers to 17.0 % after transfers, thereby lifting 34.4 % of persons that would otherwise be at-risk-of-poverty above the poverty threshold.
+Measured in this way, the relative impact of social benefits was lowest in Greece, Bulgaria, Romania and Italy.
+By contrast, half or more of all persons who were at-risk-of poverty in Denmark, the Netherlands and Finland moved above the threshold as a result of social transfers, as was the case in Norway and Iceland.

-Governments, policymakers and society in general cannot combat poverty and social exclusion without analysing the inequalities within society, whether they are economic in nature or social.
+Governments, policymakers and society in general cannot combat poverty and social exclusion without analysing the inequalities within society, whether they are economic or social in nature.
 Data on economic inequality become particularly important for estimating relative poverty, because the distribution of economic resources may have a direct bearing on the extent and depth of poverty (see Figure 3).
-There were wide inequalities in the distribution of income among the population of the EU-27 in 2010: the 20 % of the population with the highest equivalised disposable income received five times as much income as the 20 % of the population with the lowest equivalised disposable income.
-This ratio varied considerably across the Member States, from 3.4 in Slovenia and Hungary, and 3.5 in Sweden and the Czech Republic, to 5.9 in Bulgaria, 6.0 in Romania, 6.9 in Latvia and Spain, peaking at 7.3 in Lithuania.
+There were wide inequalities in the distribution of income in 2012: as a population-weighted average of EU-28 Member States’ national figures the top 20 % (highest equivalised disposable income) of a Member State’s population received 5.1 times as much income as the bottom 20 % (lowest equivalised disposable income) of the Member State’s population.
+This ratio varied considerably across the EU-28 Member States, from 3.4 in Slovenia, to at least 6.0 in Bulgaria, Romania, Latvia and Greece, peaking at 7.2 in Spain.

 There is policy interest in the inequalities felt by many different groups in society.
-One group of particular interest is that of the elderly, in part reflecting the growing proportion of the EU’s population that is aged over 65 years.
-Pension systems can play an important role in addressing poverty amongst the elderly.
+One group of particular interest is that of the elderly, in part reflecting the growing proportion of the EU’s population that is aged 65 and over.
+Pension systems can play an important role in addressing poverty among the elderly.
 In this respect, it is interesting to compare the incomes of the elderly with the rest of the population.
-Across the EU-27 as a whole, people aged 65 and above had a median income which in 2010 was equal to 88 % of the median income for the population under the age of 65 (see Figure 4).
-Hungary and Luxembourg were the only Member States where the income of the elderly was higher than the income of persons under 65.
-In France, Romania, Poland, Italy, Lithuania and Austria the median income of the elderly was more than 90 % of that recorded for people under 65; this was also the case in Iceland.
-By contrast, the elderly in Cyprus had median incomes that were less than 65 % of those recorded for people under 65, with ratios between 70 % and 80 % in Denmark, Estonia, Bulgaria, Belgium, Latvia, Finland and Sweden; these relatively low ratios may broadly reflect pension entitlements.
+Across the EU-28 as a whole, people aged 65 and above had a median income which in 2012 was equal to 91 % of the median income for the population under the age of 65 (see Figure 4).
+In four Member States (Luxembourg, Romania, Greece and France) the median income of the elderly was equal to or higher than the median income of persons under 65.
+In Hungary, Poland, Italy, Austria, Spain, Portugal and the Netherlands the median income of the elderly was at least 90 % of that recorded for people under 65; this was also the case in Norway and Iceland.
+Ratios between 70 % and 80 % were recorded in Cyprus, Estonia, Bulgaria, Belgium, Denmark, Sweden, Finland, Lithuania, Malta and Latvia; these relatively low ratios may broadly reflect pension entitlements.

 Data sources and availability